open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 * Option 2, because ocmconfig is the canonical way to provide configuration to OCM Library and OCM CLI.

 Possible consequences:
 * Config type 'transport.ocm.config.ocm.software' would need to be extended to support more command line options (e.g. `--disable-uploads`).
 This extension looks logical, as the current differences between the config type and the command line options seem like a mismatch.
+See also https://github.com/open-component-model/ocm-project/issues/342.
 * The same logic also applies to other types of configuration, which will then be provided to the Replication controller as custom resources containing ocmconfig:
   * Resolver configuration (config type 'ocm.config.ocm.software', similar to `--lookup` CLI command).
   * Uploader configuration (config type 'uploader.ocm.config.ocm.software', similar to `--uploader` CLI command).